 If you want to know how things might turn out — whether trying a new restaurant or making a mid-life career change — ask those who’ve gone before you.
-That’s what the Wall Street Journal did recently in order to help pre-retirees (which is all of us who are still working) prepare for their post-career lives.
+That’s what The Wall Street Journal did recently to help pre-retirees (which is all of us who are still working) prepare for their post-career lives.

 So far so good

 Several retirees said one of their most pleasant surprises was that their finances were holding up so well.
 Still, they were mindful of what it took to create that reality.

 Retired engineer Rick Abell said, “I’ve lived in the same house since 1972, keep cars for 10 years, exercise regularly for good health and, basically, live within my means.”
 If “you want to have a comfortable retirement, sacrifices are necessary while working.”